How To Choose The Right Podcast Format: The Key to Consistency and Engagement (2026)

 Disconcerting, right?

 Just like the unexpected avocado in an orange, an inconsistent podcast format can leave your listeners confused and dissatisfied.
+Audiences form habits around shows they love — and those habits depend on knowing what to expect.

 Consistency in your podcast format builds trust and sets clear expectations for your audience.